Kneelawk/NilClassic-API/README.md

-# NilClassic
+# NilClassic-API

-A simple template mod for modding classic using NilLoader.
+A simple API for modding classic using NilLoader.

 ## A quick note